 We usually save Dantes View until last as the access road is on our way out of the park.
 But it is actually less than two miles from Badwater, It’s just that it’s two miles up a near verticle cliff face for 6000 feet.
 Not a recommended route.

 The View gives a staggering panoramic view of nearly the whole national park, and on clear days you can see the highest (Mount Whitney) and the lowest points in the Contiguous United States!
 This is one of those spots where no matter how good the photo, it will never do it justice.

-It’s a great feeling looking down on the Badwater basin knowing you where there earlier, and watching the ants (people) scurrying about on the salt flats.
+It’s a great feeling looking down on the Badwater basin knowing you were there earlier, and watching the ants (people) scurrying about on the salt flats.
 The Drive up to the point is a little hairy but this is one not to be missed.

 Often rated above Dante’s View, Zabriskie point offers incredible, beautiful, and unique landscapes.
 For us, if we had to choose between Dante’s and Zabriskie we would go for Dante’s view, but still strongly suggest seeing both.
 Zabriskie is a favorite for photographers and it’s not hard to see why with the incredible color pallets and almost surreal lines of the dunes.

-The Drive from the 190 is much shorter than Dante’s and we think that is one reason this gets more visits then Dante’s.
+The Drive from the 190 is much shorter than Dante’s and we think that is one reason this gets more visits than Dante’s.